isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-use-condition-presets.md

 1. Select **Create**.
 The new condition preset is added to the list.
 1. Double-click a condition preset to view the attributes and the actions.
-The **Attributes** panel shows all the attributes added to the map.
-The right panel shows only the conditions that are selected.
+The **Attributes** panel shows all the attributes added to any references present in the map.
+The right panel shows only the conditions that you have added to the condition presets.
 1. Do any of the following to add the attributes:
     * Select one or more attributes to add all the values under them to the condition preset.
 For example, you can select the `platform` attribute to add all its values.
     * Select one or more attribute values to add them to the condition preset.
 For example, you can select the `Unix` and `Win` values of the platform attribute
+    * Select any attribute and value pair and drag it to the center panel.
+For example, you can select the `Unix` value of the platform attribute and drag it.
     * **Select all** to add all the attributes and their values to the condition preset.
     By default, the action for an attribute is `Include`.